CompuTec/computec-docs/docs/wms/administrator-guide/barcode-scanning/overview.md

 In the case of using USB scanners (with desktop applications, e.g., on PCs or tablets), it is required to configure prefixes additionally.

-## GS1 standard - CompuTec Decoder
+## GS1 Standard - CompuTec Decoder

-GS1 barcode standard is supported by adjusting it to CompuTec WMS (see the table below).
+GS1 Barcode Standard is supported by adjusting it to CompuTec WMS (see the table below).
 Full implementation of the standard is planned for future releases.
 To use CompuTec WMS-adapted GS1 standard coding, choose the right option in the Server options.

-### Barcodes creation
+### Barcodes Creation

 Barcodes created to be supported by WMS have to have specific prefixes.
 A particular prefix is recognized only in a corresponding WMS screen; e.g., a barcode with a warehouse prefix will be recognized only when scanned on the WMS warehouse selection screen.